 Capital Gains Exemptions

-Simply put, If you have lived in the property that has appreciated and it is deemed your primary investment you should be exempt to pay capital gains in most cases.
+Simply put, if you have lived in the property that has appreciated and it is deemed your primary investment you should be exempt to pay capital gains in most cases.
 However, if you buy a home, see capital gains and sell once every 12 months – be careful!
 The government may deem this your business and you could be taxed.
+Don’t try and take short cuts, this could cause serious legal ramifications in the long run!

 The unwritten rule is one year of living in the home.
 However, it is all about intent.
 If you moved in, had a baby and the 1 bedroom was not enough you can in some cases sell and be exempt.
 However, you need to confirm this with a lawyer or Real Estate Accountant before making that decision.